Important information for applicants

 Pro Helvetia supports organisers in connection with:

-- literary tours by Swiss authors in foreign countries or Swiss linguistic regions other than their own (cf. Factsheet on reading tours to foreign countries);
+- reading and other literary tours by Swiss authors in foreign countries or Swiss linguistic regions other than their own (cf. Factsheet on reading tours to foreign countries);

 - events about translated Swiss books;

 - literary festivals presenting more than one of Switzerland’s linguistic regions;

 - adaptation, transport and insurance costs of literary exhibitions, which are displayed in other linguistic regions of Switzerland or abroad.

 Pro Helvetia fosters the international exchange of knowledge among literary practitioners and translators.
 Eligible for support are specialists who contribute to the content of public events outside of Switzerland on topics connected with Swiss literature, folk culture or everyday culture.
 As a rule, the amount of support is measured against the travel expenses.
 The application is to be submitted by the event organiser.

 Pro Helvetia supports the promotion of the Swiss book outside of Switzerland.
 In addition to its presence at the most important international book fairs (several years of support agreements with the publishers associations), Pro Helvetia makes twice a year a contribution for the international promotion of the Swiss book and its translation.
 This funding is aimed at professional publishers, publishing groups, associations and event organisers in the book and literature field.

 Pro Helvetia supports arts and audience projects in Switzerland that engage audiences in personal encounters with professional artistic creation and thereby heighten their awareness of artistic works and presentations.
 Projects can be considered for promotion if they contain an innovative approach to outreach and education in practice and therefore are of nationwide exemplary nature or if they focus on more than one linguistic region in Switzerland.